Sid-Bhatia-0/SimpleCollisions.jl/README.md

 ## Shapes

-This package provides the following shapes: `StdPoint`, `StdLine`, `StdCircle`, and `StdRect`. the `Std` prefix stands for the word standard.
-Here, a standard shape refers to a shape whose geometric center is at the world origin and whose axes of orientation (determined by symmetry) are aligned with the world coordinate axes.

-A standard shape can be augmented with a position and (optionally) an axes to represent that shape at an arbitrary location and orientation with respect to the world frame of reference.
-This decoupling of shape, position, and orientation of a body allows us to exploit symmetry and speed up the computations for collision detection and collision manifold generation for certain common use cases (for example, collision of two axes-aligned bounding boxes).
+This package provides the following shapes: `StdPoint`, `StdLine`, `StdCircle`, and `StdRect`.
+The prefix `Std` stands for standard.
+Here, a standard shape refers to a shape whose geometric center is placed at the world origin and whose orientation is aligned with the world coordinate axes (determined by some form of symmetry).
+We use `Std` shapes to decouple the shape of a body from its position and orientation with respect to the world frame of reference.
+A `Std` shape can be passed along with a position and (optionally) an axes to represent a body of that shape at an arbitrary location and orientation with respect to the world frame of reference.

 ### StdPoint